krammy19/GreatExpectations/README.md

-# How to Launch Jira Sprints
+# How to launch Jira sprints

 This guide explains how to create, populate, and start a sprint in Jira.

 ---

-## Creating a Sprint Project
+## Creating a sprint project

 1. From the Jira landing page, select the **Project** menu from the top menu bar.
 2. In the Project menu, select **Create Project** as shown in this image: